-Originally from the Outer Hebrides, Cate O’Kane qualified as a Registered Nurse in 1997 and now works as a full time lecturer in adult nursing with one of Scotland’s largest university schools of health and nursing.
-We met her at a nursing careers fair in Glasgow and she told us about her experience of working overseas with Medacs Healthcare over 13 years ago.
+Originally from the Outer Hebrides, Cate O’Kane qualified as a Registered Nurse in 1997 and now works as a full-time lecturer in adult nursing with one of Scotland’s largest university schools of health and nursing.
+We met her at a nursing careers fair in Glasgow and she told us about her experience of working in New Zealand with Medacs Healthcare.

 Why did you decide you wanted to work abroad?

 “After four years of working as a staff nurse in Glasgow Royal Infirmary, I hit a crossroads in my life.
 I was 23 and had never worked abroad.
 I grew up in Stornoway on the Isle of Lewis, trained in Glasgow and began working in Glasgow.

 "I wanted to see some of the rest of the world, but I didn’t want to be a traveller.
 I wanted to live, work and become part of a community somewhere.
 I'm incredibly proud of my Hebridean roots, but I had a pretty sheltered upbringing and so it was a huge step to decide to go off around the world on my own.”